SabeloMkhwanzi/evmos-dash-dashlytics/README.md

 - Hosting Platform: [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 ## Roadmap for the Project
-- [ ] Add more Dex protocol on Evmos mainnet
+- [ ] Add more DEX protocol on Evmos mainnet
 - [ ] Add wallet portfolio page to display users assest
 - [ ] Add filter button on the chart to filter between 7 day - 30 days
 - [ ] As the Project scales with usage - contact [Covalent](https://www.covalenthq.com/) for updates to increase rate Limits